dguerri/LibVirtKvm-scripts/NUTSNBOLTS.md

     +-----------(R/O)--+   +------------------(R/O)-+   +------------------(R/W)-+

 After that, old backing files can be deleted.
 `fi-backup.sh` will automatically delete every old backing file with extension `bimg-<timestampX>`.
-In the example above, `disk.qcow2` will not be automatically deleted and a warining is printed.
+In the example above, `disk.qcow2` will not be automatically deleted and a warning is printed.
 It is safe to manually delete `disk.qcow2`, as the only image needed after the consolidation is `disk.bimg-<timestamp2>`:

            Current image